Physiotherapist

 The amount of suction pressure used depends on the type of procedure and the patient's condition.

-Q8.
-What therapies you provide to the patients
+Q. What therapies do you provide to patients?

 I provide a range of therapies including manual therapy, exercise therapy, electrotherapy, and hydrotherapy.